 …then wipe most of the paint off on a rag.
 Start out with less paint that you think you’ll need because you can always add more.

 What do I mean by strategic painting?
 Well, I knew that I wanted my DIY ladder to look old, vintage – kind of like it had been sitting in someone’s barn accumulating dirt and grime for years.
 I thought about where an old ladder like that would have accumulated the most gunk and look the dirtiest.
 I decided that it would be at the top of each rung, where they are attached to the sides, and along the edges of every board.
 So, I started off lightly dry-brushing black across the surface of each board.
 Then I brushed it along the edges of each board, using slightly firmer pressure.

 After dry-brushing, I added a little more paint to my brush and used my finger to flick some black spots onto the boards.
 Think about those dark spots (mildew, I guess?) that you see on old, old boards.
 Lastly, I started working some of the black paint into the areas where each rung was attached to the sides.
 Remember, I want the ladder to look like it has been accumulating gunk for a long time.

 Allow the black paint to dry and then apply the gray stain, using the same dry-brush method.
 Once the gray stain has dried, apply the wood colored stain.
 Make sure you apply the paint and stain to every surface – the front, the sides and the back of the ladder.
 Sorry, no pics of these steps!
 Here she is all finished.

-I filled her up with throws and a couple of scarves and draped a couple of diy chunky tassels over the top rung.
-I added the little hanging basket, just for good measure.
+I filled her up with texture and warmth, aka throws and a couple of scarves!
+Plus I draped a couple of diy chunky tassels over the top rung to add some instant personality.
+The addition of this little hanging basket was just for good measure.

-Several of you asked how I made my ladder, so I hope this tutorial helps.
+Several of you asked how I made my rustic wooden ladder, so I hope this tutorial helps.
 As always, let me know if you have any questions!